waghmaredb/csm-docs/content/docs/FAQ/_index.md

 kubectl get deployment,daemonset -o wide -n {{namespace}}
 ```

-### Do all Container Storage Modules need to be the same version, or can I mix and match?
+### Do all Container Storage Modules (CSM) need to be the same version, or can I mix and match?
 It is advised to comply with the support matrices (links below) and not deviate from it with mixed versions.
 - [Dell Container Storage Module for Authorization](../authorization/#supported-operating-systemscontainer-orchestrator-platforms)
 - [Dell Container Storage Module for Observability](../observability/#supported-operating-systemscontainer-orchestrator-platforms)